GeoffChurch/perfunctory_types/README.md

 ### Semantic checking

-Prolog's semantics are handled by inferring a conservative (GLB) type for each untyped predicate, and checking that each usage of the predicate conforms to the inferred type.
-The inference is implemented by simply unifying the types of the heads of all clauses for a given predicate, where each clause is syntactically typechecked in isolation.
-The checking is implemented by constraining each usage to be subsumed by the inferred type, using library(subsumes) for pure/relational subsumption.
+Prolog's semantics are handled by inferring a type for each untyped predicate, and checking that each usage of the predicate conforms to the inferred type.
+If all predicates already have syntactic type declarations, then syntactic checking already suffices and there is no need for explicit semantic checking.
+Inference is implemented by unifying the types of the heads of all clauses for a given predicate, where each clause is syntactically typechecked in isolation.
+Checking is implemented by constraining each usage to be subsumed by the inferred type, using library(subsumes) for pure/relational subsumption.

-For example, the following is ill-typed because color and list(_) cannot be unified:
+For example, the following is ill-typed because `color` and `list(_)` cannot be unified:
 ```prolog
 :- use_module(library(perfunctory_types)).